Namrata2615/Namrata2615.slideshow.github.io/README.md

 # slideshow
-Picture Responsive Slideslow with HTML and CSS.
+Images Responsive Slideslow with HTML and CSS.